 I want to be reassured.
 I want some comfort.
 I want the fear to go away.
 I want to be able to give you a sense of security and peace.

-But no. I’m we deserve better than easy panaceas.
+But no. We deserve better than easy panaceas.

 So let me face into these fears.